PaddyVomDorf/FS25_KeepStubble/README.md

 After tillage with the cultivator or disc harrow, part of the foliage remains visible instead of being completely removed and real Volunteer Grain grows after it.
+Volunteer Grain grows every day to keep a balance between realism and fun gameplay.
 Three profiles with per-crop-type adjustable values (found in the mod folder), selectable in the game settings.
 Custom crop types can also be added there.
+There are two pre-configured profiles for Giants Maps (Vanilla) or maps that use the Template from WeekendFarmers/T4xs (TemplateMap)

 Example from custom1.xml: